 Your Rights After Reaching Maximum Medical Improvement

-Reaching MMI does not mean your workers’ compensation case is closed or you lose all your rights to benefits.
+Reaching MMI does not mean your workers’ compensation case is closed or that you lose all your rights to benefits.
 Even after reaching MMI, Pennsylvania workers’ compensation law provides several vital protections:

 - You retain the right to ongoing medical treatment for your work injury, even after MMI.
 This includes medications, therapies, and medical equipment necessary to maintain your current condition or prevent deterioration.
 The insurance carrier remains responsible for these costs related to your work injury.